Naser Kalantari: Life and career

 Naser Kalantari was born on September 1, 1982, in Behshahr, Iran, and has heritage of Sari descent.
 When Kalantari was 17 years old, on July 18, 1399, his father, Mohammad Kalantari, had an accident and passed away during the launch of the Iran-Turkmenistan passenger route in Ashgabat.
 Following his father's death, [Nasser] Kalantari became confused and mentally weak, and finally decided to continue his father's wishes and started exercising to make his father's soul happy.
 After the death of his father, Kalantari first learned freestyle wrestling in the presence of Aghil Heidari in the city of Zirab in Savadkuh, and then started learning Combat Ju-Jutsu from Saeed Sayyad in Sari and working in the field of pankration with Akbar Babajani in Babol.
 He then started working in the field of mixed martial arts.
 He has a brown belt in judo and has experienced some professional Brazilian jiu-jitsu training courses at the Gracie Barra Academy in Mashhad under the supervision of Omid Delavar and the Top King Academy in Barcelona under the supervision of Oscar Magro.
-After joining SBC of Serbia, MFC of Montenegro and NFC of Bosnia, Kalantari started his training under the supervision of Ivan Lukic at Balic MMA Academy in Belgrade, Serbia and became proficient in this field.
+After joining SBC of Serbia, MFC of Montenegro and NFC of Bosnia, Kalantari started his training under the supervision of Jovan Lukić at Boleč MMA Academy in Belgrade, Serbia and became proficient in this field.
 Kalantari's battles are considered very aggressive and rely on freestyle wrestling and a combination of his skills in pankration techniques and Brazilian jiu-jitsu, and his athletic life is inspired by world boxing champion Joe Frazier and cycling champion Lance Armstrong.
 He made his professional MMA debut in the summer of 2015, winning via technical knockout.

 In October 2014, Kalantari was sent to the world championships in Turkey as a member of the Iranian national wrestling team in the men's grappling range in the No GI section.
 In his first match in Alanya, Turkey, he faced the representative of Italy at the weight of 84 kg, and in the second minute of the first round, he was caught in the opponent's submission techniques.
 ACL and MCL meniscus tears and damage to the patella of the left leg.
 However, Kalantari continued the game and won 3-2.
 In the second round, he faced the representative of France, who had European and world gold.
 Although the technical staff of the national team asked him to rest due to the severity of the injury, he went to the mat of the arena and lost the game in the last seconds with a score of 1-0.
 Due to his severe injury, he was unable to walk.
 He left the arena in a wheelchair.
 He also won the third place in the national championship in adult grappling competitions.